 Let your plants settle in for several days without water unless weather is extremely hot and dry.
 (If your plant was shipped potted, no need to plant it, of course.)
 If there is a plastic bag containing the pot or the roots, remove the bag.

 Plants will grow best in medium to bright filtered light.
 Avoid immediately placing them in direct burning sun, however, as they can sunburn unless given a chance to acclimate.
 If you notice any discoloration (red or purple) it is likely sun stress, move to more filtered light.

 The best temperature range for is 45-90 F. Cacti and succulents cannot usually withstand freezing, you may need to move them indoors or cover them in winter.

 Allow the soil to dry completely between watering.
 It is hard to kill them with too little water, but they can easily drown with too much.
 Don’t be afraid to poke your finger deep into the soil to check for moisture.

 Do not “mist” cacti or succulents, water is not love and mist is not a kiss.
 Many are susceptible to skin fungus and other moisture-related problems.

 A liquid fertilizer may be added monthly during the growth season (not during dormancy).
 Plants drink their nutrition, but, they don’t like to swim in it, so make certain that your soil drains well.

-Many plants become dormant in the winter (and some, such as the plicatilis, become dormant in the summer).
+Many plants become dormant in the winter.
 They may soften or lose their leaves.
 They need little or no water during this period.